AurelienVasseur/waltio-metrics/README.md

 # Waltio Metrics

 This project provides a function to parse and summarize token transactions, specifically designed to handle transactions from Waltio.
-The main functionality is implemented in TypeScript, and it calculates various properties for each token and group involved in the transactions, including quantities, cash flows, realized profit and loss (PnL), and historical data.
+The main functionality is implemented in TypeScript, and it calculates various properties for each token involved in the transactions, including quantities, cash flows, and realized profit and loss (PnL).

-Based on the computed metrics, the project also includes a function to estimate the wallet's valuation under different scenarios.
+> **Note**: The prices defined in the transactions exported from Waltio are in **euros**.
+> Therefore, all metrics calculated by this program (e.g., volumes, prices, etc.) are also in **euros**.

+The implementation of this project prioritizes maintainability and ease of understanding over performance optimization, ensuring the code remains accessible and straightforward for future development and maintenance.

 ## Table of Contents